 The Post-2015 Business Engagement Architecture illustrates the main building blocks necessary to enhance corporate sustainability as an effective contribution to sustainable development, creating value for both business and society.
 Each of these building blocks must be further strengthened and connected through a comprehensive and collective effort if they are to help take corporate sustainability to scale and turn business into a truly transformative force in the Post-2015 era.
 Access the Post-2015 Business Engagement Architecture.

 In 2015, to enhance the activity of sustainable business toward this agenda, the Global Compact will further articulate the building blocks of the Architecture, placing a special emphasis on issue platforms, Local Networks and aligning business strategies with the SDGs.

 To support this alignment the Global Compact, the Global Reporting Initiative (GRI), and the World Business Council for Sustainable Development (WBCSD) have joined forces to develop methodologies for companies.
 The toolkit will offer approaches to aligning business strategies with the SDGs, assessing impact, setting forward-looking goals and communicating results in a credible manner.
 The toolkit is being developed in parallel to intergovernmental discussions with a view to develop guidance consistent with the future SDGs and associated targets.
 More information.

-Following the success of the Rio+20 Corporate Sustainability Forum in June 2012, the UN Secretary-General has assigned the UN Global Compact a position on a par with his High-Level Panel on the Post-2015 Development Agenda and entities such as the inter-agency UN Development Group in contributing directly to the recommendations that he will submit to Member States.
+Following the Rio+20 Corporate Sustainability Forum in June 2012, the UN Global Compact began gathering input and perspectives from the private sector for the UN Secretary-General to inform the discussions at the UN General Assembly plenary in September 2013.
+The findings of the consultations fed into other post-2015 processes, such as the High-Level Panel on the Post-2015 Development Agenda and were brought to entities such as the inter-agency UN Development Group to contribute directly to recommendations made to Member States.